bm2-lab/PREP/README.md

 ## Test example

-To run the provided test files with iTuNES the following command can be run:
+To run the provided test files with PREP the following command can be run:

     python path/to/PREP.py -i test.vcf -o test -s test -a HLA-A02:01 -l 9 -e test.FPKM.txt -t test_editing_level.txt